mumblepins/ParticleToolchainInstaller/README.md

 # ParticleToolchain
 Just a compilation of the toolchain required for building the [Particle](http://www.particle.io/) firmware.
+Uses the NSIS installer to download and install the components.

 ##Components
 * [GCC ARM Embedded, version 4.9-2015-q1-update](https://launchpad.net/gcc-arm-embedded)